psychobunny/nodebb-plugin-blog-comments/README.md

 * Republishing (for now you can just edit both the article and the published blog).
 * WP compatibility coming soon
+* Pull CSS files from appropriate plugins?
+Ability to load custom CSS to style widget.